macsible/macsible/README.md

 ### Updating externally sourced roles

-If you decide to add/edit the roles listed in requirements.yml (highly encouraged!) then you'll need to make sure that those dependencies are in place before running your playbook:
+If you decide to add/edit the roles listed in requirements.yml (highly encouraged!) then you'll need to make sure that those dependencies are in place before running your playbook.
+After editing requirements.yml you'll want to run the following command before running your playbook:

 ```
 ansible-galaxy install -r requirements.yml --force